St Patrick died on March 17, 461 AD.

 St Patrick’s history is muddled up with folklore and legend, making it all the more interesting, in our opinion.
 Many historians believe he was born in Britain but was kidnapped as a teenager and sold as a slave into Ireland.
 Don’t worry.
 He eventually escaped and returned home to Britain.
 However, he was drawn back to Ireland and is credited with bringing Christianity to its people.

-So, how does one celebrate St Paddy’s Day?
 You’ll need somewhere to celebrate and lots of the colour green.
 Why green?
 Well, it looks good on everyone (at least, we think so).
 It’s the colour of nature.
 It’s the colour that represents peace, balance, and regeneration.
 It’s the colour that represents Ireland, the Emerald Isle.
 And, most of all, it’ll prevent you from getting pinched on St Patrick’s Day (since green supposedly hides you from the Leprechauns, the tricksters).

 There are a few reasons for wearing green on this most anticipated of holidays, but the most important choice is where will you celebrate?

-Assuming no more world-wide plagues and parade cancellations get in our way, here is a list of our top recommendations of where to celebrate this most green and festive holiday in 2023.
+Assuming no more world-wide plagues and parade cancellations get in our way, here is a list of our top recommendations of where to celebrate this most green and festive holiday in 2024.

 The main event begins in Parnell Square where you can expect lots of colour, loud music, incredible floats, and performers.
-No St Patrick’s Day is complete without some Guinness, so when the parade is done, be sure to head for a pub.
+No St Patrick’s Day is complete in Ireland without some Guinness, so when the parade is done, be sure to head for a pub.
 Dublin’s Temple Bar is where a lot of the action happens.
 Locals and visitors alike can be found partying for hours in the streets surrounding this iconic spot.

 Basically, if you're looking for an all-out party, head to Dublin.